Heights postpones meeting to set preliminary tax rate

 According to City Manager David Mitchell, the Bell County Appraisal District’s final property valuation numbers were turned in late, so city officials didn’t have the official Truth-in-Taxation calculation to include the official No New Revenue rate and Voter Approval rate.

-As a result, the preliminary tax rate will be set at a special 5 p.m.
-Tuesday meeting next week.

-Once the preliminary rate is set, it can be reduced before its final adoption, but it cannot be increased.
+Once the preliminary rate is set next week, it can be reduced before its final adoption, but it cannot be increased.

 However, because of increased property valuations and new construction in the city, the proposed rate would still raise nearly $2.3 million more than last year’s budget — an 18.6% increase.